esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 _How should these issues be addressed through product, design, and development?_

+**Important:**
+>Answering these questions will help you formulate a cohesive solution that can be communicated effectively across your team and organization.

 ## Useful resources
 TODO: Add more  useful links.
 - [The Web Content Accessibility Guidelines v.
 2.1](https://www.w3.org/WAI/standards-guidelines/wcag/)